 MR imaging equipment and technique

-1.5 and 3.0 Tesla magnetic resonance imaging protocol
+Table 1 1.5 and 3.0 Tesla magnetic resonance imaging protocol.

 Patient demographic data, including age and breast cancer risk factors, were extracted from patient questionnaires completed at the time of MRI or from the electronic medical record.
 Breast cancer risk was categorized according to National Cancer Institute (NCI) guidelines and technologist entry into our PenRad mammography reporting system (PenRad, Minnetonka, MN, United States).
 When a family history of breast cancer was reported, the degree of risk was categorized according to NCI guidelines as weak, intermediate, or strong.

 The location, size, and histology of the newly diagnosed index cancer were noted.
 MRI characteristics of suspicious lesions, including lesion type, kinetics, size and location, were determined on the basis of MRI reports.
 In some cases, where a required lesion descriptor was not included in the report, the images were reviewed on a picture archiving and communication system workstation (Synapse, Fujifilm Corporation, Edison, NJ, United States) by a consensus of 2 radiologists (Butler RS and Chen C) with 14 and 1 years of MRI experience, respectively.
 Lesion type was defined as a mass, focus or nonmass-like enhancement.
 The delayed enhancement kinetics were classified as a persistent, plateau, or wash-out pattern.
 The location of all suspicious lesions was recorded as multifocal, multicentric, or contralateral relative to the index cancer.